cromachina/docs/SAI2-in-linux.md

 ---
 ### Making lots of custom scatter brush types may cause the same issue as above in a different way:
 You may have to avoid using this feature if you see lots of errors when you have many scatter brushes saved.
+- Newer versions of Wine might mitigate some of these issues related to SAI opening many files at once.

 ---
 ### Drawing suddenly shows a "Discharge failed, Fatal" error or something like that: